Blendify/blender-manual/trunk/blender_docs/manual/interface/buttons_and_controls.rst

 Menu Buttons
 ============

-Blender uses a variety of different menus for accessing options, tools and selecting data-blocks.
+Blender uses a variety of different menus for accessing options, tools and selecting Data-Blocks.

 Menu Shortcuts
 --------------